MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ![defaults][defaults]

-`F3` will toggle the display of some key gestures.
+`F3` toggles the display of some key gestures.

 ![gestures][gestures]